deepanshs/mrinversion/docs/getting_started.rst

     >>> # convert the dimension coordinates from `Hz` to `ppm`.
     >>> data_object.dimensions[0].to('ppm', 'nmr_frequency_ratio')

+In the above code, we convert the dimension at index 0 from `Hz` to `ppm`.
+For multi-dimensional datasets, use the appropriate indexing to convert individual dimensions to `ppm`.

 For comparison, let's also include the true probability distribution from which the synthetic spinning sideband dataset is derived.